organicmaps/organicmaps.github.io/content/faq/general-03-advantages/index.md

   order: 30
 ---

-OrganicMaps is focused on speed, privacy, battery efficiency and minimization of network utilization.
+Organic Maps is focused on speed, privacy, battery efficiency and minimization of network utilization.
 You can use offline map for navigation in places far from civilization or in cities with complex traffic network.
 Also compare our [privacy policy](/privacy) with other maps apps.
 Tell your friends about the difference.